laurenqu/laurenqu.github.io/_portfolio/EconTheoryRL.md

 This constraint ensures that the auction is feasible and respects the rules of probability and allocation.

----
+> Bayesian Incentive Compatibility (BIC) and Dominant Strategy Incentive Compatibility (DIC)
+>
 ## *Manelli, A. and D. Vincent (2010): “Bayesian and Dominant Strategy Implementation in the Independent, Private Values Model,” Econometrica 78(6), 1905-1939.

-Under private, independent valuation and linear utility, Bayesian Incentive Compatibility (BIC) mechanism can be achieved by Dominant-Strategy Incentive Compatibility (DSIC) mechanism, generating the same probability of transaction and expected payment.
+Under private, independent valuation and linear utility, BIC mechanism can be achieved by DIC mechanism, generating the same probability of transaction and expected payment.

-DSIC: reporting truthfully is **unconditionally** optimal (always better than any other report, no matter how others behave), and Weakly Dominant Strategy Equilibrium.
+DIC: reporting truthfully is **unconditionally** optimal (always better than any other report, no matter how others behave), and Weakly Dominant Strategy Equilibrium.

 BIC: **conditional** on others report truthfully, reporting truthfully maximizes agent's expected utility given true value.